TapPay/tappay-ios-sdk/README.md

 ## How to install

-The TapPay iOS SDK is open source, and provided by the following method
+The TapPay iOS SDK is open source, and provided by the following methods

 #### [1.
 Manual Framework](#manual)
 #### [2.
 Cocoapods](#cocoapods)